-To prove you have functional English, show us evidence of
+To prove you have functional English, show us evidence of one of the following:

-- You completed a degree, a higher degree, a diploma or a trade certificate in an institution in or outside Australia that required at least 2 years of full-time study or training and all instructions were in English.
+- You completed a degree, a higher degree, a diploma or a trade certificate in an institution in or outside Australia that required at least 2 years of full-time study or training, and all instructions were in English.

-- You completed education at the institutions for the study times set out at
+- You completed education at the institutions for the study times set out at Table 1.

-Table 3 in the 12 months before your visa application.
+- You achieved one of the test scores in Table 2 or Table 3 in the 12 months before your visa application.

-Table 1 Functional English education institutions and study time
+Table 1 - Functional English education institutions and study time

 Educational institutions | Study time |